-If you have been accused of shoplifting or have been charged with criminal theft, Chelsea Nicholson, Attorney Law has over 15 years of legal experience and can help you build a capable defense.
-Our Nashville theft crime defense lawyer cares about your case and can provide the compassionate representation you need in this difficult moment.
-We understand how prosecutors approach theft cases of all severities and can leverage our knowledge to put you in the best possible position.
+If you have been accused of shoplifting or have been charged with criminal theft, I am criminal defense attorney Chelsea Nicholson and at Chelsea Nicholson, Attorney at Law, have over 16 years of legal experience and can help you build a capable defense.
+I care about your case and can provide the compassionate representation you need in this difficult moment.
+I understand how prosecutors approach theft cases of all severity and can leverage my knowledge to put you in the best possible position.

 It is also unlawful to steal services, which can occur when:

-Our firm is familiar with how to handle all types of theft offenses.
-We can help you understand your specific charges and review your defense strategy options.
+I am familiar with how to handle all types of theft offenses.
+I can help you understand your specific charges and review your defense strategy options.